 Texas Christian Adoptions, LLC offers open, semi-open, and closed adoptions.
 Semi-open adoptions are the most common type of adoption.
 It means that first names are shared and the birth parents would be receiving updates and pictures until the child is 18 years old.
 The birthparents can also send correspondences and gifts for the child if they felt comfortable doing so.

 Texas Christian Adoptions, LLC is a proud member of the BBB, the Grapevine Chamber of Commerce.

 Andrea Damone-Brown, M.Ed., LCPAA, Founder and Executive Director

 Andrea Damone-Brown received her Bachelor of Science degree in Psychology and her Masters in Education focusing on Professional Counseling and Psychotherapy through Oklahoma City University.
 She has been working in the adoption field since 1992 and was the Director at a licensed adoption agency in Dallas for six years.
-Andrea also founded and co-Directed Lifetree Adoption Agency in Dallas, Texas from 2003 to 2014.
+Andrea also co-founded and co-Directed Lifetree Adoption Agency in Dallas, Texas from 2003 to 2014.

 Joy White, LMSW